CSS3 radial gradients

 To show some real usage of radial gradients, let's have a look at a little button panel I whipped up: view the live example.

-Each button is a link, with block display, width and height set, border-radius set to make them round, and a simple linear gradient used to give each one depth, for example:
+Each button is a link, with block display, width and height set, border-radius set to make it round, and a simple linear gradient used to give it depth.
+Since Opera, Firefox and IE all support the newest radial gradient syntax without prefixes in their newest version, I only really need to include a prefixed property for WebKit-based browsers, but I’ve included the whole lot, for extra backwards compatibility:

 The page background was written by Divya Manian, and is composed entirely of background-image gradients — see Marrakesh for an explanation of the pattern, and see Lea Verou's excellent CSS3 patterns gallery for more inspiration.